Skip to main content

 Application Deadline: N/A

-This week-long residential camp for girls in grades 10 through 12 provides the chance to explore multiple engineering disciplines, including architectural, biomedical, computer, electrical, and software.
+This week-long residential camp for girls entering grades 10 through 12 provides the chance to explore multiple engineering disciplines, including architectural, biomedical, computer, electrical, software, and more.
 Students are led through engineering activities by MSOE faculty and female engineering students currently enrolled at MSOE.
-At night, participants wind down with activities like comedy shows, bowling, and a game night.
+At night, participants wind down with activities like comedy shows, bowling, and game nights.

 19. MSOE Explore Summer Program